bugs-creator/LatentArtiFusion/readme.md

 accelerate config default
 ```

-Then download the pretrained VAE from [here](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/vae).
+Then download the pre-trained VAE from [here](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/vae).
 Put the file in a directory as below:
+(For manually downloading all files in the folder named vae, you may need to rename the downloaded var_config.json to config.json)
 ```
 vae
 ├─config.json